ramisrafay/NCM-Inference-Methods/Tutorial_NCM_v1.md

 community, $m$ is the immigration probability, and $N_T$ is the effective community size.

-The expected occurrence probability above the detection threshold $D$
+The expected occurrence probability (i.e., sample occupancy) above the detection threshold $D$
 is:

 $$